Technical Web Typography: Guidelines and Techniques

 If you’d like to see more creative applications of Web type, then check out the work of the following creatives (each of whom has had much influence on my career so far):

-Jon’s website is gorgeous.
-He is a member of the International Society of Typographic Designers (ISTD), and his writings and “silo” (on his personal website) are a hive of typographical information. - Jos Buivenga
+• Jon Tan Jon’s website is gorgeous.
+He is a member of the International Society of Typographic Designers (ISTD), and his writings and “silo” (on his personal website) are a hive of typographical information.

-Not strictly a Web-type guy, but Jos is the creator of some of the most beautiful (and free!) fonts in existence.
-His work got me hooked on typography. - Khoi Vinh
+• Jos Buivenga Not strictly a Web-type guy, but Jos is the creator of some of the most beautiful (and free!) fonts in existence.
+His work got me hooked on typography.

 Keep in mind that you don’t have to be the world’s best designer to create beautiful type.
 You just have to care.